VolkovLabs/business-media/README.md

 ## Features

+- The returned value can contain base64 with or without definition like `data:image/jpg;base64,XXX` or `data:application/pdf;base64,XXX`.
-- The file type is determined automatically based on the first Base64 symbol.
+- The file type is determined automatically based on the first Base64 symbol if definition is not provided.
 - If the data source returns more than one field with type `string`, you can specify the **Field Name** in the panel's display options.
 - If the data source returns multiple rows, the panel will display the image from the last row.